As an unemployed person, your friends will advise you to start your own business and become self-employed.

 There is a large market out there for good food.

-There are so many people out there who cannot get the grip of cooking.
+There are so many people out there who cannot get a grip on cooking.
 And there is also a different group who can cook but are too lazy to go through all the stages.

 That is where sauces come in.